How To Dry Herbs and Flowers

 • Bury your plant into the sands, spooning the mixture all around the plant, until the plant is completely covered.

-• Place a lid on the container and leave sit a week to dry out.
+• Place a lid on the container and leave it for a week to dry out.

-• Once your flowers are dry, spray them with some light polyurethane varnish to keep for years of enjoyment.
+• Once your flowers are dry, spray them with some light polyurethane varnish to keep them for years of enjoyment in dried floral arrangements.

-If you have tiny flowers or a small herb batch to dry, the microwave works very well.
+If you have tiny flowers or a small batch of herbs to dry, the microwave works very well.

-Keep in mind that the items do not hold their shape very well, so you might want to use it for just drying herbs for recipes or using flowers in potpourri.
+Keep in mind that the items do not hold their shape very well, so you might want to use this method for drying herbs for recipes or using flowers in potpourri.

 Method For Drying Using The Microwave